sunappushotto/docs/spaces/before-creating-your-space.md

 **5.** You have now successfully registered on LNS!
 Additionally, you can also make your Ethereum address point to an LNS name by clicking on ‘Set Reverse Record’ or by going to 'My Account' and then selecting 'Reverse record' and completing the transaction.

 **Congratulations!
 You have created your domain on LNS.
-You are now ready to start creating your space on Snapshot.**
+You are now ready to start creating your space on Sunappushotto.**

 {% hint style="info" %}
 If you want to register a custom domain you already own check out this guide: [https://docs.ens.domains/dns-registrar-guide](https://docs.ens.domains/dns-registrar-guide)​